divyamarora92/OOPS/SOLID/S-Single Responsibility Principle/README.md

 **Open/Closed Principle:** Adhering to SRP makes it easier to extend classes without modifying existing code.
 **Interface Segregation Principle:** SRP aligns with keeping interfaces focused and minimal, ensuring clients only use the methods they need.

+## Is there any relationship between SRP and the concept of microservices?

+**Modularity:** SRP promotes modularity, which is a core concept in microservices.
+**Single Purpose Services:** Each microservice is designed to handle a specific function or responsibility, much like SRP.

+## Are there any design patterns that align well with SRP?

+**Strategy Pattern:** Encapsulates algorithms, allowing the client to choose the algorithm that meets its needs.
+**Observer Pattern:** Separates the concerns of the subject and observer.